christian-gerard/phase4-group3/README.md

 ## Manage Login/Logout

 To logout of your account click the 'LOGOUT' button on the top right side.
 If any errors occured then Rabbit Rabbit will notify you.
-Otherwise, you'll recieve a notification letting you know the logout was successful.
+Otherwise, you'll receive a notification letting you know the logout was successful.

+## Image Credits

+Category icons created by max.icons - Flaticon: https://www.flaticon.com/packs/celestial-and-witchcraft